mohamed255255/SpamEmailFiltering/README.md

    First off I applied data cleaning in order to removes unnecessary elements like HTML tags, punctuation, dates, and email addresses to improve the quality of text data.

-   2 .Tokenization: Splits text into tokens , so each later process focuses only on a single word and it should be added first.
+   2.Tokenization: Splits text into tokens , so each later process focuses only on a single word and it should be added first.

-   3 .Stop word removal: to eliminates common English words that do not contribute much to the meaning of the text like (prepositions , articles , pronouns , conjunctions) 4 .Post of word tagging : to classify each word , it is put before lemmatization to improve the accuracy of lemmatization which word is a noun and which is a verb 5 .Lemmatization: to reduces words to their base or dictionary form We didn’t need stemming because lemmatization is more generalized and more accurate 6 . we applied word embedding to extracts meaningful features from text data, enabling ML models to learn patterns and relationships , word2vec and doc2vec are easy to train so I choose them over the others like Bert which is based on transformers and it will take time to
+   3.Stop word removal: to eliminates common English words that do not contribute much to the meaning of the text like (prepositions , articles , pronouns , conjunctions)

+   4.Post of word tagging : to classify each word , it is put before lemmatization to improve the accuracy of lemmatization which word is a noun and which is a verb

+   5.Lemmatization: to reduces words to their base or dictionary form We didn’t need stemming because lemmatization is more generalized and more accurate

+   6. we applied word embedding to extracts meaningful features from text data, enabling ML models to learn patterns and relationships , word2vec and doc2vec are easy to train so I choose them over the others like Bert which is based on transformers and it will take time to